valentina-b/ecosio-eco-friendly-cosmetics/TESTING.md

     * apart from minor changes, like missing semicolons, everything was all right ('$' was not defined by JSHint however)
 * [PEP8 validator](http://pep8online.com/)
     * all Python code was run through the PEP8 validator
-    * the only errors I've found were slightly off indentation, which is corrected now, and `line too long` errors, which I plan to correct at later point
+    * the only errors I've found were slightly off indentation, which is corrected now, and `line too long` errors, which I plan to correct at later point since this isn't technically an error and this task would be very time-consuming at this point

 The web app was tested on the devices and browsers listed below.
 I loaded the page on each of the device and browser combination and looked for any visual and functional errors.
-I've also tried to resize the web pages on desktop in Chrome, Firefox, Opera and Safari developer tools to look for hidden irregularities and finding out the solutions.
-More about the errors I've encountered can be found under the 'Bugs and Problems'.
+I've also tried to resize the web pages on desktop in Chrome, Firefox, Opera and
+Safari developer tools to look for hidden irregularities and finding out the solutions.
+More about the errors I've encountered can be found under the 'Bugs, Problems and Vulnerabilities' section.

 Desktop: